openreplay/documentation/content/configuration/recordings-storage.md

 ]
 ```

 2. Enable public access to the `openreplay-assets` bucket **only**.
-This latter contains CSS files and fonts that are required for proper session replay.
+This latter contains only stylesheets, icons and fonts that are required for proper session replay.
 If you're on AWS, that would be under 'Permissions > Bucket policy' using the following configuration:

 ```json
 {